dmarchena/psg-theme-greek-fire/README.md

 </div>
 ```

-Then, the theme will include each pattern inside an isolated iframe, which will be accompanied by a toolbar with the following options in order to resize it:
+Then, the theme will include that HTML inside an isolated iframe, which will be accompanied by a toolbar with the following options in order to resize it:

 * **mobile**
   - width: 375px